CSRD Reporting Codex

 If the company is a large public interest entity already reporting under NFRD, then CSRD reporting is mandatory from financial year 2024 with reports published in 2025.

-If the company is a large EU company not previously under NFRD, then CSRD reporting is mandatory from financial year 2025 with reports published in 2026.
+If the company exceeds 1,000 employees and €450 million net turnover, then CSRD reporting is mandatory from financial year 2027 with reports published in 2028.

 If the parent company prepares consolidated sustainability reporting covering all subsidiaries, then individual subsidiaries may be exempt from separate reporting under the subsidiary exemption.